 Trace the "Steps" to the American Revolution

-There were quite a few developments that led up to the American Revolution, and it can be quite a challenge to remember them all.
+There were quite a few developments that led up to the American Revolution, and it can be challenging to remember them all.
 The Hat Act, the Tea Act, the Stamp Act and the Boston Massacre are just a few of the events that paved the way for the colonists to revolt against England.
 Want to help your child keep them all straight?
 This project shows you how to create a visual representation of all the different steps—literally.
-Engage the whole family in the activity by delegating different roles to everyone: tracers, fact checkers, writers, and coloring experts!
+Engage the whole family (or classroom!) in the activity by delegating different roles to everyone: tracers, fact checkers, writers, and coloring experts!

 What You Need:

 - Social studies book